 For those not familiar with this classic, here is the synopsis of the play:

 The young Emperor of China (played by Tan Shou Chen) is bored.
-By chance, he read about the enchanting voice of the Nightingale and declares his desires to hear this ‘mystical’ creature.
+By chance, he read about the enchanting voice of the Nightingale and declares his desire to hear this ‘mystical’ creature.
 When he learned from the kitchen maid (Ann Lek) that the Nightingale resides in his country, the young Emperor commissioned his Lord Protector (Timothy Wan) to scour the countryside for this enchanting creature.
-When the Nightingale (Rachel Tay) is presented to the Emperor, the lilting birdsong of the plain-looking brown Nightingale moved the Emperor of China so much that he decided to keep her lock in a gilded cage so he could enjoy her music.
+When the Nightingale (Rachel Tay) is presented to the Emperor, the lilting birdsong of the plain-looking brown Nightingale moved the Emperor of China so much that he decided to keep her locked in a gilded cage so he could enjoy her music.

 The Nightingale loses her voice soon after her capture.
 The Emperor returned her freedom by releasing her and replacing her with a mechanic Nightingale.
 But he soon fell ill.
 Will the original Nightingale return to save the Emperor?